andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 _Feedback_

 Along with feedback on what we develop, we need to ensure we cultivate a strong feedback culture within our team.
 Feedback is what helps us grow.
 It allows us to understand what we are doing well, and what we can improve.
-It should always be timely - the best time to give and recieve feedback is _immediately after_ the subject of the feedback has occurred.
+It should always be timely - the best time to give and receive feedback is _immediately after_ the subject of the feedback has occurred.
 It should always be supplied in a way that [Feeds Forward](https://www.forbes.com/sites/kevinkruse/2012/07/19/feedforward-coaching-for-performance/#f12c1da235de), and does not just focus on the negative.

 The best way to do this is to embed an understanding in the team that feedback isn't just encouraged - it is expected.
 This should come from leadership, and be fostered within the team.